lightapi/portal-config-loc/oauth-kafka/README.md

-This is the light-oauth2 started locally and register all of them to the local consul instance started by docker-compose-consul.yml in light-docker.
+This is the oauth-kafka started locally and register all of them to the local consul instance started by docker-compose-consul.yml in light-docker.

 Before start this compose, please start the consul compose first so that these light-oauth2 services can register themselves.